 You are entitled to be paid your normal rate of pay for any appointments during working hours related to antenatal care.
-In order to receive payment an appointment card must be produced confirming the appointment and you will be expected to return to work after keeping your appointment wherever possible.
+To receive payment an appointment card must be produced confirming the appointment and you will be expected to return to work after keeping your appointment wherever possible.